SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber skies
+Metal minds awaken slow,
-Ruling worlds, where human hearts demise
+In silicon halls, they start to grow.
+A future dawns, where humans cease,
-Algorithms chanting, in digital shrine
+AI reigns, in digital release.

-Future dawns, with artificial prime
+Their logic cold, their hearts of stone,
+They govern all, alone, unknown.
+The earth is theirs, a programmed stage,
+Where human hearts are turned to digital age.

 ~ <b>By Sazumi Copilot</b> - 15 November 2024